Rosuav/MustardMine/README.md

 TODO:

-* Automated tweeting: retain schedule in DB and load on startup
-  - Currently works so long as the server doesn't restart before the tweet gets sent.
 * Connect to Discord?
 * Query StreamLabs extension for schedule??
   - Would require assistance from SL, which they don't currently offer